rsvim/rfc/5-EditingMode.md

 ### Integrated Terminal

-We could directly apply/copy the **5-Modes** for the integrated terminal, with some optimizations and adaptions for terminal input scenario:
+We could directly apply/copy the **Five-Modes** for the integrated terminal, with some optimizations and adaptions for terminal input scenario:

-- Terminal-Insert mode: The Terminal mode.
+- Terminal mode: The insert mode in terminal buffer.
-- Terminal-Normal mode: The Normal mode in integrated terminal.
+- Terminal-Normal mode: The normal mode in terminal buffer.
-- Terminal-Visual/Select mode: The Visual/Select mode in integrated terminal.
+- Terminal-Visual/Select mode: The visual/select mode in terminal buffer.
-- Terminal-Replace mode: The Replace mode in integrated terminal.
+- Terminal-Replace mode: The replace mode in terminal buffer.
-- Terminal-Operator-pending mode: The Operator-pending mode in integrated terminal.
+- Terminal-Operator-pending mode: The operator-pending mode in terminal buffer.

 ![2](images/5-EditingMode.2.drawio.svg)

-### Temporary Variant Modes From Insert Mode
+### Temporary Insert Variant Modes

-The 5 temporary variant modes from insert mode, are also copied from the **5-Modes**, the difference is they are temporary modes and only exist for one operation:
+The 5 temporary insert variant modes is started from insert mode, they are also copied from the **Five-Modes**, the difference is they are temporary modes and only exist for one operation:

 - Insert mode.
 - Insert-Normal mode.